[HISTORY: Adopted by the Township Committee of the Township of Lumberton as indicated in article histories. Amendments noted where applicable.]

-Special Law Enforcement Officer Class II duties and responsibilities are outlined in the Lumberton Township Police Department Written Directive 2:7, a copy of which is attached and made part of this chapter.
+Special Law Enforcement Officer Class III duties and responsibilities are outlined in the Lumberton Township Police Department Accreditation Standard 2.6.1, a copy of which is attached and made part of this chapter.

-Editor's Note: Written Directive 2:7 is on file in the Township offices.
+Editor's Note: Accreditation Standard 2.6.1 is on file in the Township offices.